Charles Wigoder: Telecom Plus/Utility Warehouse

-Wigoder joined Telecom Plus shortly after its formation in 1998, investing heavily and listing it on the London Stock Exchange (ticker = TEP).
+Wigoder joined Telecom Plus shortly after its formation in 1998, investing heavily and listing it on the London Stock Exchange.

 Wigoder believed there was a significant opportunity to build a business supplying communications and energy services to the mass residential market, in competition with the former monopoly providers of such services, as de-regulation progressively opened up these sectors.
-It was clear to him that a low-cost route to market would prove to be a critical element in any successful business model, and he therefore invested in Telecom plus PLC, an already established network marketing system of agents across the United Kingdom to promote their services.
-Since 1998, the Company has gained more than 600,000 domestic and small-business customers through combining better value with consistently high standards of customer service.
-Trading as The Utility Warehouse, Telecom Plus is a "virtual" retailer, with no shops and no advertising, supported by a sophisticated head office infrastructure with more than 1000 staff (most of whom are employed to support their customers).
-The business now has over 37,000 independent distributors.
+It was clear to him that a low-cost route to market would prove to be a critical element in any successful business model, and he therefore invested in Telecom Plus plc, which had an established network marketing system of agents across the United Kingdom to promote their services.
+Since 1998, the company has gained more than 1,000,000 domestic and small-business customers through combining better value with consistently high standards of customer service.
+Trading as Utility Warehouse, Telecom Plus is a "virtual" retailer, with no shops and no advertising, supported by a sophisticated head office infrastructure with more than 1000 staff (most of whom are employed to support their customers).
+By 2013, the business had over 37,000 independent distributors.

-Low costs allow Telecom Plus to offer competitive tariffs to their customers, which has driven rapid growth in customer numbers over the last 5 years.
-Turnover grew to £136.3m (2007), £175m (2008), £278m (2009), £369m (2010) and £419m (2011); pre-tax profits for the last three years were £22.5m, £18.2m and £27.5m respectively.

-In 2001 Wigoder was the winner of the Communications category in the London section of the UK "Entrepreneur of the Year" awards sponsored by Ernst & Young, Citibank and the Times, and in 2009, he collected the award for Company of the Year at the Quoted Company Awards on behalf of Telecom Plus Plc.
+In 2001, Wigoder was the winner of the Communications category in the London section of the UK "Entrepreneur of the Year" awards sponsored by Ernst & Young, Citibank and the Times, and in 2009, he collected the award for Company of the Year at the Quoted Company Awards on behalf of Telecom Plus plc.